Want to become a great HR manager?

 Liking to stay around people might have been one of the motivations you had when you decided to start a career in human resources.

 But that’s really just what it is: a motivation.
-Becoming a distinguished HR manager involves much more than that.
+Just like becoming an HR director, becoming a distinguished HR manager involves much more than that.

-Human Resources Managers excel in identifying talent, organizing training, coordinating benefit programs, staying up to date with labor laws, managing employee wellbeing, in addition to coordinating miscellaneous administrative responsibilities.
+Human Resources Managers excel in identifying talent, organizing training, coordinating employee incentive programs, staying up to date with labor laws, managing employee feedback and wellbeing, in addition to coordinating miscellaneous administrative responsibilities.

 Handling these duties requires a particular set of capabilities and knowledge.

-After several years working with exceptional HR Managers, I noticed that the best professionals on this role have three things in common:
+After several years working with exceptional HR Managers, I noticed that the best professionals in this role have three things in common:

 - They master the capabilities of each individual HR function.